Azure-Samples/Machine-Learning-Operationalization/samples/tensorflow/tutorials/realtime/digit_classification.md

 ### Deploying to an ACS cluster

-A three node ACS is cluster is provisioned as part of the *aml env setup*.
+A three node ACS is cluster is provisioned as part of the *az ml env setup*.
 The provisioning takes about 20 minutes and updates the *.amlenvrc* file with the information on the cluster.

 Source the file to set up your environment variables that include the ACS cluster information: